SmartExpertInc/onyx-cutom/custom_extensions/SHARED_PROJECT_ACCESS_COMPLETE_FIX.md

 **Problem**: Shared projects appeared in the list but returned 404 when clicked.
 **Root Cause**: Project view endpoint used UUID for workspace access checks but members are stored with emails.

+### Issue 3: Lesson Data Returns 404 for Shared Projects
+**Problem**: Shared projects opened but lesson data failed to load with 404.
+**Root Cause**: Lesson data endpoint only checked project ownership, not workspace access.

 ## Fixes Applied

 ### Fix 1: Updated Shared Projects Query (Lines 12394, 12576)